cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 .. note::

    Clock triggers are :ref:`Section External Triggers`.
-They differ from custom external triggers only in that they are provided with Cylc.
+They differ from custom external triggers only in that they are provided with Cylc, and that the ``:interval`` suffix has no effect.

 Clock Triggering